 - What is a Hybrid Team?

-- Steps to Transform into a Hybrid Office
+- Steps To Transform The Workplace Into A Hybrid Office

 - Use ProofHub to Manage Your Hybrid Teams